zbizaca/axonic-search/README.md

  cascade of messages, those marked later wil send no messages.

-3. If a query needs to be modified by changing a condition, only the changed or new condition needs to streamed into the graph, the other ones are already distributed among the nodes.
+3. If a query needs to be modified by changing a condition, only the changed or new condition needs to streamed into the graph.

 4. Query could be persisted in the graph if needed.
 Graph links could be added and messages pass through the links to obtain new matches.
-Also a condition that changed by affecting new nodes will only needed to be rerun to those nodes.
+A condition that only changed by affecting new nodes will only needed to be rerun to those nodes.

 ## Toy Messaging Graph